MJMcGuffin/muqcs.js/README.md

         output.toString(true)
     ));

-In this second approach, the space and time requirements of each step of the circuit are O(2^N).
+In this second approach, the space and time requirements of each step of the circuit are O(2^N), so, much better than in the first approach.
+The magic happens in the CMatrix.transformStateVectorWith2x2() method, which is based on Quirk’s source code https://github.com/Strilanc/Quirk/ , in particular, Quirk's applyToStateVectorAtQubitWithControls() method in src/math/Matrix.js

 Limitations: